antevens/boatcontrol/README.md

     0x25 Additional IO #1 to RJ45 Cat5/6
     0x26 Additional IO #2 to RJ45 Cat5/6

-    Optionally Each of the 3/6/10/16A channels has it's own current sensor sized for optimal accuracy of the particular channel/circuit.
-These values are are available on the following I2C channels

-    {INSERT ACCURACY NUMBER}
-    {INSERT I2C ADDRESSES and ADC bits}

 Extra pins/IO on Cat5/6 via the RJ45 Connectors
     In addition to the 5V TTL active-low signals to control the relays there